maplant/my-website/articles/2024-12-13-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 occurred at time t<sub>2</sub>, t<sub>1</sub> <  t<sub>2</sub> and  x<sub>1</sub> > x<sub>2</sub>
 so the garbage collector did some work over t<sub>2</sub> -  t<sub>1</sub>.

-Because we are building a our garbage collector on top of a system that already supports reference counted smart pointers, we can use an `Arc` to analyse the operation of our collection algorithms.
+Because we are building our garbage collector on top of a system that already supports reference counted smart pointers, we can use an `Arc` to analyse the operation of our collection algorithms.
 By analyzing the strong reference count of an `Arc` embedded in a garbage cyclical data structure, we can determine that our cycle was properly destroyed if the strong reference count for the `Arc`